Most Dangerous Animals in Australia

 The idea of accidentally tumbling into a spider's lair totally sounds like something that could happen in Australia.
 Fortunately, it only happens to bugs and tiny mammals.
 The trap door spider cleverly covers its burrow with leaves so that prey accidentally fall in.

-Their burrows are much too small for humans to step into, but the three-centimeter reptile can still be protective of his/her burrow.
-Stay away, or you might find out what it's like to fall in for real.
+Their burrows are much too small for humans to step into, but the three-centimeter animal can still be protective of its burrow.

 White-tailed spiders aren't as deadly as they're made out to be, but being bit by one is still no walk in the park.
 People used to believe their venom could eat flesh, but research has disproven this myth.
 They hunt at night and like to lurk in dark nooks and crannies, so check your shoes before putting them on in the morning.